Pre-Conference Workshop Day: Tuesday, June 2, 2026

 • Apply a practical decision-making framework to prioritize mitigation investments across their portfolio.

-3:30 pm - 5:30 pm Masterclass & Afternoon Tea: From Molecule to Market: Rethinking Gas Supply Chains in a Low-Methane Economy
+15:30 - 17:30 Masterclass & Afternoon Tea: From Molecule to Market: Rethinking Gas Supply Chains in a Low-Methane Economy

-Sharon Paterson - Director, Business Development, MiQ
+Sharon Paterson - Director of Business Development, MiQ

 As global energy markets shift, methane performance is becoming a critical differentiator in how gas is traded, valued and accessed across regions.
 Beyond cross-border flows, leading operators are now using independent methane standards domestically to strengthen credibility with investors, insurers and commercial partners, and to differentiate assets in a more accountability-driven capital environment.